The Theranos case

 John Carreyrou is the Wall Street Journal investigative reporter who broke the story of fraud perpetrated by the Siicon Valley startup company Theranos and by its founder, Steve Jobs wannabe Elizabeth Holmes.
 Holmes had supposedly invented a breakthrough blood-testing technology.
 At one point the company was valued in the vicinity of $9 billion.
 There was just one problem.
 The vaunted technology didn’t work as represented.
 Maya Kosoff mentions Carreyrou’s contribution to the unraveling in the Vanity Fair summary “We set ourselves on fire” (full of relevant links).

-The story led this past week to the consent decree that Holmes and Theranos reached with the SEC stripping her of voting control, banning her from holding any office with a public company for 10 years, and requiring her to pay a $500,000 penalty.
-Consistent with Carreyrou’s stories, the SEC charged that Holmes, former Theranos CEO Ramesh “Sunny” Balwani and Theranos had committed “massive fraud.”
+The story led this past week to the consent decree that Holmes and Theranos reached with the SEC.
+It strips her of voting control, bans her from holding any office with a public company for 10 years, and requires her to pay a $500,000 penalty.
+Consistent with Carreyrou’s stories, the SEC charged that Holmes, former Theranos CEO Ramesh “Sunny” Balwani, and Theranos had committed “massive fraud.”

 A copy of the SEC complaint against Holmes is posted online here.
 Quartz has a useful summary of the charges against her.
-Holmes continues to serve as chairman and chief executive officer.
-The charges against against Balwani are pending.
+Holmes continues to serve as chairman and chief executive officer of the company.
+The charges against against Balwani remain pending.

-The SEC press release is posted online here; the Theranos press release is here.
+The SEC press release on the settlement is posted online here; the Theranos press release is here.
 Forbes covered the settlement here.
 The New York Post’s good but brief story on the settlement is here.

 Holmes fooled prominent people and commercial partners including Walgreen’s and Safeway (referred to in the complaint as Pharmacy A and Grocery A).
 When it came to outside investors, of course, the company took their money.
 Thus the involvement of the SEC.
 The powers of the SEC, however, are limited to civil enforcement.
 It is hard to believe that there won’t be a criminal companion to the civil charges.